emmyzzang/Amazon-Scrape/README.md

 # Amazon-Scrape

-This server script tests the feasibility of scraping a large and complex ecommerce site such as Amazon, and the security obstacles that may arise.
+This scraping script uses Mongo DB, Express, Request, and Cheerio in the Node environment to test the feasibility of scraping a large and complex ecommerce site such as Amazon, and the security obstacles that may arise.

 First, create a GET route that queries the Amazon website for 'couches'.